ChilliCream/graphql-workshop/docs/3-understanding-dataLoader.md

    > Also, we are binding a new resolver to this field which also rewrites the result type.
    > The new field `sessions` now returns `[Session]`.

-1. Register the type with the schema builder in the `Startup.cs`:
+1. Register the type with the schema builder in `Program.cs`:

     ```csharp
-    services
+    builder.Services
         .AddGraphQLServer()
         .AddQueryType<Query>()
         .AddMutationType<Mutation>()